rapid7/insightconnect-plugins/plugins/google_drive/help.md

 # Description

-Upload and retrieve files from Google Drive
+[Google Drive](https://www.google.com/drive/) is an online file storage and management system.
+This plugin allows you to upload and retrieve files from Google drive.

+This plugin utilizes the [Google Drive API](https://developers.google.com/drive/v3/web/about-sdk).

 # Key Features